MML Probabilistic Principal Component Analysis: Minimum message length analysis of the PCA model

 where ${\bf L}$ is a $J \times J$ symmetric matrix of Lagrange multipliers.
 Clearly, minimising $\psi({\bf R})$ is equivalent to minimising the codelength with respect to ${\bf R}$.
 The first differential of the Lagrangian is

 which implies the following first order conditions

 From (\ref{eqn:lag:cond2}) we have that ${\bf L} = {\bf 0}$ and from (\ref{eqn:lag:cond1})

 We see that, at the codelength minimum, the MML estimate of the factor orientations is the matrix ${\bf R}$ whose columns are the top $J$ eigenvectors of the variance--covariance matrix ${\bf S}_x$ with eigenvalues $\delta_j = (\sigma^2 + \alpha_j^2)$, for $j = 1,\ldots J$.
 This is identical to the corresponding maximum likelihood estimate.
-The concentrated codelength, as a function of $\sigma^2$ is
+Omitting constants that do not depend on the residual variance, the concentrated codelength, as a function of $\sigma^2$ is

-The following theorem shows how to obtain the MML estimate of the residual variance from the concentrated message length. \begin{thm} Let $\tau = \sigma^2$.
-The concentrated codelength (\ref{eqn:msglen:conc}) has $(J+1)$ stationary points whose location are the roots of the $n=(J+1)$-degree polynomial
+We next discuss how to obtain the MML estimate of the residual variance from the concentrated message length. \begin{thm} Let $\tau = \sigma^2$.
+The concentrated codelength (\ref{eqn:msglen:conc}) has $(J+1)$ stationary points equal to the roots of the $n=(J+1)$-degree gradient polynomial

 with coefficients